How to collect r350 grant? (All Methods)

 Why is my sassa money not in?

-Delay in processing: It is possible that your payment is simply delayed due to a backlog or technical issue on SASSA’s end.
-In this case, it is best to wait a few days and check your account regularly for updates.
+Slow Processing: It’s possible that there’s just a backlog or technical difficulty on SASSA’s end delaying your payment.
+It is best to wait a few days in this situation and to frequently check your account for updates.

 Can you collect SRD at Shoprite?